Loading...

 Navigate criminal proceedings.

-The first 24 hours after a DUI arrest are crucial.
-Here's a timeline of what typically happens:
+The first 24 hours after a DUI arrest are critical.
+Here’s a typical timeline:

 Missing deadlines after a DUI arrest can have serious consequences.
 Be aware of these critical timelines:

-While specific details about DUI enforcement strategies in Decatur are not readily available, you can generally expect:
+While specific details about DUI enforcement strategies in Decatur County are not readily available, you can generally expect:

 Navigating the legal system can be overwhelming.
 Here are some local resources that may be helpful: